eastrocky/magazine/README.md

 Setting the password via an environment variable called `DATABASE_PASSWORD` allows us to specify the password at runtime and outside source code.
 Environment variables will take the highest precedence if set.

-Magazine only attempts to resolve variables when loading.
-Changing environment variables will not reflect in previously loaded structs until they have been loaded again.

 📄 *main.go*
 ```go
 config := &Config{}